My Dog Ate My Music!

 The mechanics of the instrument and the language of music takes time and discipline to learn, a lifetime.

-screen dude
+3. avatar screen dude says:

 Thank you for all the encouragement.